whiskeyromeo/Conference/README.md

     the restriction on datastore queries which allows the inequality filter to be used on one property of the entity per query.
-In order to correct for this I chose to query the datastore with a comparison filter for the time and used a [list comprehension][9] to filter out the workshop type from the result of the datastore query.
+In order to correct for this I chose to query the datastore with a comparison filter for the time and used a python list comprehension to filter out the workshop type from the result of the datastore query([here][9] is a great link describing the logic behind the use of list comprehensions).
 I chose the list comprehension because it is more verbose and easier to understand the mechanism by which the list was being filtered.
     I believe the same result could have been achieved by inverting the filtration( type != workshop first, time comparison second) and using a map or filter method on the result obtained by the initial query to the Datastore.

+    The rubric does not seem to require that all sessions come from a particular conference, so that feature was not implemented.
+However, this would be very easy to do by requiring a websafeConferenceKey in the request and then calling the query as follows:
+    ```
+        Session.query(ancestor=websafeConferenceKey)
+    ```
 - **Queries by Date ( getSessionsBeforeDate, getConferencesBeforeDate) :**
     A couple of the queries I added filter the respective entities based on the date provided by the user